North Nazimabad Town

-North Nazimabad Town (شمالی ناظم آباد ٹاؤن) lies in the northern part of the city that was named after the suburb of North Nazimabad.
-North Nazimabad Town was formed in 2001 as part of The Local Government Ordinance 2001, and was subdivided into 10 union councils and North Nazimabad Town was re-organized as part of Karachi Central District in 2015.
+North Nazimabad Town (شمالی ناظم آباد ٹاؤن) lies in the northern part of the city of Karachi, Pakistan, and was named after the suburb of North Nazimabad.
+North Nazimabad Town was formed in 2001 as part of the Local Government Ordinance 2001, and was subdivided into 10 union councils and North Nazimabad Town was re-organized as part of Karachi Central District in 2015.
+According to the 2023 Pakistani census, the population of North Nazimabad Subdivision is 920,476.

 In January 2022, the town system was restored by a Government of Sindh notification dividing Karachi into 26 towns and 233 union councils.

+Town Municipal Committee

+As per the Sindh Local Government Act, 2021, Sindh government replaced the previous seven District Municipal Corporations (DMCs) with 26 towns, each with its own municipal committee.
+Karachi Central District has five towns.